sergiusens/blog/content/posts/UbuconLA-2017-Summit-Summary.md

 ## No need to be a developer to contribute

 Nathan spoke about contributing without being a developer and his story on how he got involved in the world of Ubuntu and how he evolved out of it into upstream projects.
-How to do proper hand overs and how transitioning responsibilities avoid burn outs.
+How to do proper hand overs and how transitioning responsibilities avoids burn outs.

 Tangential to this talk, Nathan and I spent a lot of time discussing snaps, how they fit the enterprise, and some use cases for it where he works.